1. Grappling is ineffective against multiple assailants

 The “dominant” positions of Bjj are highly problematic when applied to multiple assailants.
 Being in full-mount is an effective position to be in no doubt.
 That said, it’s also an extremely vulnerable position to be in when dealing with a second assailant who wants to punch or kick you.
 For example, one of my friends told me a story about a bouncer who dealt with a drunk patron outside of a club by taking him down and full-mounting him.
 When he was about to finish the fight the patrons girlfriend took off her shoe and punched the bouncer in the face with his heel.
 He lost an eye in that situation.

 Also, brazilian jiu-jitsu encourages you to stay in dangerous positions in order to achieve a submission.
 These dangerous positions especially apply to closed guard, half guard, open guard etc. Bjj enthusiasts argue that these positions are desirable to go into if you have an attacker on top of you.
 The reason is that a smaller person can use leverage and proper technique to avoid damage, tire their opponent out and get a submission.
 The problem with is criminal accomplices will stomp you.
 Bjj experts in early MMA events at times took upwards of thirty minutes to submit bigger opponents.
-This was feasible because there wasn’t a threat of someone attacking the downed opponents.
+This was feasible because there wasn’t a threat of a third-party attacking the one of the combatants.

 Grappling puts you in precarious positions if the multiple assailants decide to attack you after the initial unarmed single attack.
 Many grappling enthusiasts argue that while this may be true that it’s still an effective strategy to employ against a single adversary.
 However, consider that multiple assailants is always a possibility in an attack.
 Multiple assailants similar to weapons often come out after the initial single, unarmed assault begins.
 So it’s dangerous to assume that because a fight starts with one person it will end that way.
 Also bystanders often get involved and can intervene with varying levels of aggresiveness